 Materials and Methods

-The present investigation entitled “Biology of pulse beetle (Callosobruchus chinensis L.) on Bengal gram (Cicer arietinum L.)” The experiment was carried out during the Kharif season (July to October) of 2021 in the laboratory of the Department of Entomology, Chandra Shekhar Azad University of Agriculture and Technology, Kanpur (U.P.).
-The biology of pulse beetle C. chinensis was carried out under laboratory condition on prevalent variety of chickpea i.e. RBG-203 during July to October 2021.
+The present investigation entitled “Biology of pulse beetle Callosobruchus chinensis L. on Bengal gram Cicer arietinum L.” was carried out during the Kharif season (July to October) of 2021 in the laboratory of the Department of Entomology, Chandra Shekhar Azad University of Agriculture and Technology, Kanpur (U.P.).
+The biology of pulse beetle C. chinensis was carried out under laboratory condition on prevalent variety of chickpea i.e. RBG-203 during July to October, 2021.
 Insect culture of pulse beetle, Callosobruchus chinensis L. (Plate 3.1) was obtained from the Indian Institute of Pulse Research, Kanpur and then maintained on 100 g disinfected chickpea seeds kept in 500 ml transparent plastic jar (20 x 15 cm) placed in BOD incubator at 27 + 2 ºC temperature and 65 ± 5 per cent relative humidity.
 Such stock culture again multiplied on 100 g disinfected chickpea seeds kept in 500 ml transparent plastic jar (20 x 15 cm).
 Five pairs of 1 day old adults C. chinensis were released for egg laying in the jar containing 100 g disinfected chickpea seeds and maintained at 27 + 2 ºC temperature and 65 ± 5 per cent relative humidity in BOD incubator.
 The seeds containing eggs were collected during morning hours.

 Table 1: Biological parameters of C. chinensis